uhub/awesome-actionscript-sorted/README.md

 * [Ogmo-Editor](https://github.com/MattThorson/Ogmo-Editor) - Generic level and tilemap editor for indie game developers!
 * [Ember](https://github.com/tdavies/Ember) - Flash component based entity system framework for game development
 * [DAME](https://github.com/XanderXevious/DAME) - Deadly Alien Map Editor - for 2D and isometric games.
-* [Mode](https://github.com/AdamAtomic/Mode) - A small (but sadly not that simple) demo game built on the flixel framework.
-Hopefully it will become kind of obsolete with the creation of more targeted, simple, and smaller open source demo games!
 * [Anthill-Framework](https://github.com/AntKarlov/Anthill-Framework) - Tiny framework for creating Flash games.
 * [Simple-Game-Framework](https://github.com/mikechambers/Simple-Game-Framework) - An open source simple game framework that I use for my own games.
 * [QuadtreeSprite-Extension](https://github.com/justpinegames/QuadtreeSprite-Extension) - QuadtreeSprite extensions for Starling.
 Enables efficient handling of large number of children DisplayObjects.